 - When angling with two rods (where allowed and with a Two-Rod Validation), the general hook rule applies to each rod.

-Barbless hooks are required when angling for salmon, steelhead, sturgeon or trout in certain waterbodies, please check zone regulations and exceptions prior to fishing.
+Barbless hooks and or single point hooks may be required when angling for salmon, steelhead, sturgeon or trout in certain waterbodies, please check zone regulations and exceptions prior to fishing.
 Barbless hooks are advised for fisheries where the catch-and-release of fish is anticipated.

 For Salmon, Steelhead, Halibut and Sturgeon

 - Pacific halibut — no more than two hooks may be used.

 - Sturgeon — no more than one single point barbless hook may be used.

 - Ocean salmon — no more than two single point barbless hooks when angling for salmon in the ocean, or when angling for other ocean species with salmon or steelhead onboard.